Level Crossings are intersections of roads and train tracks on the same level. They usually comprise boom barriers, flashing lights or both.

 - Flashing lights with configurable speed.

-- Configurable fading lights for enhanced realism.
+- Configurable flashing or fading lights for enhanced realism.

 - Intelligent, powerful and flexible train axle counting logic for autonomous operation.